open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/database/azuresql/airflow.md

 To deploy OpenMetadata, check the Deployment guides.
 {%/inlineCallout%}

+Make sure if you have whitelisted ingestion container IP on Azure SQL firewall rules.
+Checkout [this](https://learn.microsoft.com/en-us/azure/azure-sql/database/firewall-configure?view=azuresql#use-the-azure-portal-to-manage-server-level-ip-firewall-rules) document on how to whitelist your IP using azure portal.

 To run the Ingestion via the UI you'll need to use the OpenMetadata Ingestion Container, which comes shipped with custom Airflow plugins to handle the workflow deployment.